Gordon Southern1

 - Appears on charts:

-- Chart 1: My direct family - Edward Greathead
+- Chart 14 - Thomas Greathead

 Children of Sybil Maud Ranson and Frederick Greathead